 Many years ago the Harmony company produced a ukulele on which was inscribed: Music self-played is happiness self-made.
 That is as true now as it was in the 1920s.
 Whether you're a ukulele novice or a seasoned strummer the Vancouver Ukulele Circle is for you!
-King of the Ukulele, Ralph Shaw, leads the oldest ukulele club on the American Continent.
+King of the Ukulele, Ralph Shaw, leads the oldest ukulele club in Canada.
 We have celebrated our 15th anniversary.

 You say you can't sing and can barely play?
 NO PROBLEM!
 Quality is not an issue.
 We do this for fun.
 Sing as loud and free as you like because everyone else (over 100 people) is doing the same.
 We play from a 230 page book of classic songs.